Skip to content

 nrf-connect.deviceProvider

-You can use this configuration setting to control which utility is used for device enumeration.
+You can use this configuration setting to control which utility is used for device enumeration in the Connected Devices View.
 The extension allows you to choose between the following options:

 • nRF Util (nrfutil) - The default device provider, bundled with the extension.
-This is the recommended setting for all types of devices.
+This is the recommended setting.
+The utility runs in the background and updates the list of devices automatically.

 nrf-connect.taskBindings